 Instead we should be using (and getting people to use) terms like ‘new’, ‘unused’, ‘sealed’ or ‘sterile’.

 It’s rare for me to have a day at work without at least one person telling me that they’re ‘Clean’ or that they want to get ‘Clean’.
 Although I’m happy for them that they have got to a stage where they are either seeking or entering ‘Recovery’ (another word loaded with it’s own hidden meanings, arguments and history) the fact that they use stigmatising language like this is something that needs challenging.

 The term ‘Clean’ is of course a wonderfully positive image, however the implication is that anything not clean is ‘dirty’.
 In this context that means that people on some level are still seeing other drug users as dirty, or if they lapse/relapse they’ll see themselves as dirty.
 It’s bad enough that tabloid media and a large chunk of the public stigmatise drug users, lets not add to this ourselves.

-As I'm sure many of you know there is a body of thought, mainly headed by people like Neil McKegany who seem to think stigma is something that can be a positive influence to change (See Neil McKegany's article on this topic).
-The main points are that stigma may prevent people from starting to use drugs, and that people using them will be more likely to stop if people think they're scum.
+As I’m sure many of you know there is a body of thought, mainly headed by people like Neil McKegany who seem to think stigma is something that can be a positive influence to change (See Neil McKegany’s article suggesting this in DDN 15 – February 2010, p14).
+The main points are that stigma may prevent people from starting to use drugs, and that people using them will be more likely to stop if people think they’re scum.

-Stigma is something that can lead to hate crimes and assaults on drug users (something I've seen in the areas I've worked in.
-But it's also something that can keep people feeling worthless within society.
-The UKDCP Stigma report states in it's conclusion:
+Stigma is something that can lead to hate crimes and assaults on drug users (something I’ve seen in the areas I’ve worked in.
+But it’s also something that can keep people feeling worthless within society.
+The UKDCP ‘Getting Serious about Stigma’ states in it’s conclusion: